Robust Time-Varying Graph Signal Recovery for Dynamic Physical Sensor Network Data: Experimental Results

-By comparing Methods (C) and (D) in the experiments on the $64\times100$ dataset and $128\times200$ dataset, we can see that the vertex domain regularization performs better with a larger number of vertices.
-This is because, in our synthetic setting, as the number of vertices gets larger, the sensor network becomes spatially denser.
-We generate the graph Laplacians using the $k$-nearest neighbors algorithm ($k=4$) and Gaussian kernels of spatial coordinates, under the assumption that vertices that are spatially close to each other have similar signal values.
-Although graph Laplacians generated in such a manner are known to be good smooth representations of graphs in many situations, the accuracy of the representation can vary.
-In our case, a denser graph means that the four vertices that a vertex is connected to are spatially closer to each other, and thus more likely to have similar signal values.
-Therefore, the setting with more vertices meets the conditions of the assumption that the data is generated better.
+As shown in Fig. \ref{fig:graph_size}, methods using graph Laplacian-based regularizations generally perform better as the number of vertices (sensors) increases.
+This is because, in our synthetic setting, a larger number of vertices leads to a spatially denser sensor network.
+We generate the graph Laplacians using the $k$-nearest neighbors algorithm ($k=4$) and Gaussian kernels based on spatial coordinates, under the assumption that vertices in close spatial proximity have similar signal values.
+While graph Laplacians generated in this way are known to provide smooth and accurate representations of graphs in many situations, the quality of the representation can vary depending on the data.
+In our case, a denser graph implies that the four vertices each vertex is connected to are spatially closer and, therefore, more likely to have similar signal values.
+As a result, the setting with more vertices aligns more closely with the assumptions used to generate the data, improving performance.